morphismtech/squeal/README.md

 :}
 [User {userName = "Alice", userEmail = Just "alice@gmail.com"},User {userName = "Bob", userEmail = Nothing},User {userName = "Carole", userEmail = Just "carole@hotmail.com"}]
 ```

+This should get you up and running with Squeal.
+Once you're writing more complicated
+queries and need a deeper understanding of Squeal's types and how everything
+fits together, check out the [Core Concepts Handbook](squeal-core-concepts-handbook.md).